-Submerged lands, as specifically defined within these Countywide Rules, may be added.
-7.3.8.4.23 deleted or adjusted on the Countywide Plan Map in accord with a stormwater management project, based on the request of the local government(s) with jurisdiction, through the map adjustment process, based on the approved plan(s) for such project.
-Except as provided in subsection 7.3.8.4.2, submerged lands as defined within these Countywide Rules, as well as drainage detention areas created as a function of development that are not considered submerged lands pursuant to subsection 4.2.3.11, may be added, deleted or modified through the map adjustment process for the purpose of stormwater management, at the request of the local government with jurisdiction and based on an approved site plan for such project.
-Nothing in these Countywide Rules shall require a local government with jurisdiction to seek or obtain a Countywide Plan Map amendment or adjustment in advance of a project to create, expand, reconfigure, or otherwise establish a body of water and/or drainage feature in connection with a stormwater management project, detention area consistent with this subsection.
+Submerged lands, as specifically defined within these Countywide Rules, may be added, deleted or adjusted on the Countywide Plan Map in accord with a stormwater management project, based on the request of the local government(s) with jurisdiction, through the map adjustment process, based on the approved plan(s) for such project.
+Nothing in these Countywide Rules shall require a local government with jurisdiction to seek or obtain a Countywide Plan Map amendment or adjustment in advance of a project to create, expand, reconfigure, or otherwise establish a body of water and/or drainage feature in connection with a stormwater management project.